AustinDidierTran/sportfolios-stable/README.md

 ctrl+c (stop all containers started by the compose up command in "attached mode")
 ```

-container id can be only the first 3 characters of the id
+container id can be only the first 3 characters of the id.

 If a postgresql server is already running locally on the pc, simply stop it with this command: